ibm-cloud-docs/power-iaas/downloading-fixes.md

 ### Configuring SUMA to use the proxy settings
 {: #configuring-aix-proxy}

-Before you run the `suma` command to download any updates, ensure that the AIX LPAR is authenticated to access the internet and that your LPAR knows in which data center it is running.
+Before you run the `suma` command to download any updates, ensure that the AIX LPAR is authenticated to access the internet and that your LPAR knows in which data centers it is running.

-To make the LPAR aware in which data center it is running, run the following command:
+To make the LPAR aware in which data centers it is running, run the following command:

 ```text
 #echo “COUNTRY_CODE = **” >> /var/suma/data/config.suma